 As the days become shorter and the weather turns cooler, roof installation can become more of a challenge.
 Ever the innovator, GAF created the Timberline® HDZ™ shingles, which can be installed in temperatures as low as 10°.
-It also is accompanied with an industry-first wind warranty with no maximum wind speed limitation.
-Even more impressive is that the shingles are accompanied with a 50-year, non-prorated warranty that covers both labor and materials.
+It also is accompanied with an industry-first wind warranty with no maximum wind speed limitation, making it a great option for roofing projects.
+Even more impressive is that the GAF shingles are accompanied with a 50-year, non-prorated warranty that covers both labor and materials.

-When considering a roofing project, your home’s attic should also be evaluated to ensure that it’s properly insulated and ventilated in order to give your shingles the longest possible lifespan.
+When considering a roof installation project, your home’s attic should also be evaluated to ensure that it’s properly insulated and ventilated in order to give your shingles the longest possible lifespan.
 It’s imperative that the insulation contractor you partner with can explain their methodologies and their reasoning behind them.
-They should be utilizing diagnostic tools such as blower doors, smoke sticks, and infrared imaging to create a customized roadmap for your project.
-Simply blowing in insulation into an attic can actually do more harm than good by creating a cold surface, which leads to condensation and attic mold.
-In addition, there needs to be the correct push to pull ratio between the soffit and roof vents.
+They should be utilizing diagnostic tools such as blower doors, smoke sticks, and infrared imaging.
+The results will help create a customized roadmap for your insulation installation project.

 Prior to having roof vents installed, ask for clarification on the type(s) being suggested.
 Ridge vents are becoming a popular option because they ensure that the highest point of the roof is where the ventilation is taking place.